tohagan/stlive/README.md

 ## Live Edit using a Desktop or Mobile Browser

 You don't even need a mobile device to use `stlive`.
-Just open the URL in Chrome or Safari mobile or desktop browsers.  *The browser will similarly autoreload as you edit source code.*
+Just open the URL in Chrome or Safari mobile or desktop browsers.  *The browser will similarly auto-reload as you edit source code.*

 **NOTE**: Your app should work provided you're not calling any PhoneGap plugin APIs directly.
 Sencha Touch provides wrapper classes that can emulate some of the PhoneGap APIs when your app is run in a desktop browser (See devices in [Sencha Touch API](http://docs.sencha.com/touch/2.3.2).
 Example: [Ext.device.FileSystem](http://docs.sencha.com/touch/2.3.2/source/FileSystem.html#Ext-device-FileSystem).